isl-x/ampm/README.md

 npm install
 ```

-To start a Browsersync server:
+To start a Browsersync server and watch files for development:

 ```
 npm run dev